rajagopalmotivate1/AILab/README.md

 https://colab.research.google.com/github/rajagopalmotivate1/AILab/

 # AI for Good workshop presentations (2 day Deep Learning Workshop, March 2019)
-All these content are available at https://github.com/rajagopalmotivate1/AI-for-Good
+## All the presentation slides are available at https://github.com/rajagopalmotivate1/AI-for-Good
 ### 1. Current and Future Trends in Deep Learning
 ### 2. Which approach to learn to become a leader in Deep Learning?
 (Choose a friendly Deep Learning Framework)
 ### 3. How to design Deep Learning for Professional Computer Vision (Transfer Learning and CNN)